Sikorsky CH-53E Super Stallion: MH-53E

 The Navy requested a version of the CH-53E for the airborne mine countermeasures role, designated "MH-53E Sea Dragon".
 It has enlarged sponsons to provide substantially greater fuel storage and endurance.
-It also retained the in-flight refueling probe and could be fitted with up to seven 300-US-gallon (1136-liter) ferry tanks internally.
+It retained the in-flight refueling probe and could be fitted with up to seven 300-US-gallon (1136-liter) ferry tanks internally.
 The MH-53E digital flight-control system includes features specifically designed to help tow minesweeping gear.

 The prototype MH-53E made its first flight on 23 December 1981.
 MH-53E was used by the Navy beginning in 1986.
 The MH-53E is capable of in-flight refueling and can be refueled at hover.
 The MH-53E Sea Dragon is also used for heavy vertical delivery.
 The Helicopters are still in service as of the 2020s.

-Additionally, 11 MH-53E helicopters were exported to Japan as the S-80-M-1 for the Japan Maritime Self-Defense Force, deliveries starting in 1989.
+11 MH-53E helicopters were exported to Japan as the S-80-M-1 for the Japan Maritime Self-Defense Force, deliveries starting in 1989.

 The MH-53E is tasked with mine hunting, sweeping, clearing, and can use specialized equipment such as towed rigs.
 With the helicopter's heavy lift abilities, it can also be used for ship-to-shore transport and vertical on-board delivery (VOD).